Connects, Wimbas, and Bridges oh my. . .

 - Require significant technical support during all class sessions

-- Great solution if you want to come and teach and the Office of eLearning staff will do the rest.
+- Great solution if you want to come and teach and Information Technology Services staff will do the rest.

 Visit the Bridge Page